wkdwoguss/Geology-Assessment/README.md

 # Geology_Assessment

-This is the file when I used performing Geology assessment.
+This repository provides codes for the geology assessment.